hyva-themes/hyva-admin-test-module/readme.md

 A small module to visually test Hyva_Admin.

+A link to the test page can be found in the admin menu in
+*System > Tools > Hyvä Test*.

+This module expects the Sample Data to be installed.

 ## Stability

 The module is NOT considered production code.
 Anything can change at any time.
 It exists only to test and demonstrate Hyva_Admin features.